 1.6 Six weeks before the seminar, the Candidate must provide each member of their Candidature Committee, material from clause 1.3.1 so that it can be sent to an expert reviewer.

 1.8 For doctoral candidates only, the Primary Advisor must also obtain an expert review of the written proposal.
 The expert reviewer must be external to JCU.
 An “expert” in this case is defined as a person who has at a minimum, published in the area of the proposed research.
 A link to the expert reviewer’s research profile should be provided to the Candidature Committee and ADRE.
 The template for this step can be found at COC-Expert Reviewer.

 1.11 The seminar must be delivered in person and viewed by all members of the Candidature Committee.
 Others should be encouraged to attend unless such an arrangement is precluded by a confidentiality agreement.
 The presentation should be no longer than 30 minutes excluding questions and should detail the research proposal.

-1.12 The Candidature Committee must meet to complete COC-FORM-03 and advise the Candidate of the recommendation of the Confirmation of Candidature Milestone.
+1.12 The Candidature Committee must meet to complete COC-Assessment Form and advise the Candidate of the recommendation of the Confirmation of Candidature Milestone.
 The decision about the recommendation of the process will be made by the Chair of the Candidature Committee and, in the case of doctoral candidates, the Independent Academic.
 The Advisors and the Candidate should not be present when this decision is made.
 The signatures of the Candidate and the Advisors must be obtained subsequent to the decision having been explained to them, in acknowledgement that they have been advised of the recommendation.
 The Candidature Committee may recommend that the Confirmation of Candidature milestone be passed or failed.
 Not passing one or both of RD7001/RM7001 and RD7002/RM7002 constitutes a fail.

 In submitting a request for a review of a milestone recommendation, the Candidate must provide evidence for why a recommendation should be rescinded.
 Such a case would at the very least include evidence of inconsistencies between assessments of milestone components, by for example the Chair of Candidature Committee, Independent Academic, any expert reviewers, and the Advisory Panel.